Bucks County, Pennsylvania: Politics and government

-In the 2016 elections, Democrats Hillary Clinton (President), Josh Shapiro (Attorney General), and Joe Torsella (State Treasurer) won Bucks County while Republicans Pat Toomey (U.S. Senate), Brian Fitzpatrick (U.S. Representative), and John Brown (Auditor General) won Bucks County in their respective races.
+In the 2016 elections, Democrats Hillary Clinton (president), Josh Shapiro (attorney general), and Joe Torsella (state treasurer) won Bucks County, while Republicans Pat Toomey (U.S. senator), Brian Fitzpatrick (U.S. representative), and John Brown (auditor general) won Bucks County in their respective races.

 The 2024 elections were mired in controversy in Bucks County, culminating in widespread condemnation of Bucks County Commissioner Diane Ellis-Marseglia (D), who was filmed on video stating that the "rule of law doesn't matter anymore in this country" in the context of a decision made by the county's Board of Elections to violate the PA State Supreme Court's ruling regarding which provisional ballots can and cannot be counted.

+In the early 2020s, school board elections in Bucks County became increasingly politicized amid ongoing culture-war debates over education policy.
+In recent elections, Democratic candidates made significant gains, reclaiming control of several school boards after sweeping Republican victories in 2021 that had led to controversial conservative policies.